blaisewf/rvc-cli/README.md

 ### Usage Example

+_At the moment only model inference is available._

-Execute the RVC CLI with the following command:
+Infer a voice with the following command:

 ```bash
 python main.py 0 rmvpe "input_path" "output_path" "model.pth" "index_file.index"